Click here for your FREE

 that gives your user an idea of what the product includes.
 This not only gives your

-Think about how exciting it is when you receive the envelope in the mail with your
+about how exciting it is when you receive the envelope in the mail with your hand-

-hand-written address.
-Place an image of your signature at the end of the web page
+written address.
+Place an image of your signature at the end of the web page like you

-like you were signing a letter.
-This gives the reader that warm fuzzy feeling of
+were signing a letter.
+This gives the reader that warm fuzzy feeling of receiving a

 5. Logos.
 Don‚t forget to include your logo in the top right hand corner (where

-strategic partners, alliances or previous employers and add website links to each
+partners, alliances or previous employers and add website links to each logo.
+These

-logo.
-These logos are like testimonials, as they provide reference to your
+logos are like testimonials, as they provide reference to your credibility.

-website effective, remember to consider image quality and brand representation.
-If
+effective, remember to consider image quality and brand representation.
+If your

-your images are not representing you and your brand, you must reconsider your
+images are not representing you and your brand, you must reconsider your selection.

-Jen Blackert, Client Attraction Marketing Coach, is a results-driven marketing
+About the author: Jen Blackert, Client Attraction Marketing Coach, is a results-driven

 methods are based on the universal laws of attraction.
 Visit her website at